Genti1bytyqi/IS_PasswordManager/README.md

 # Password Manager Application

 This is a simple password manager application developed using Python with Flask and SQLAlchemy.
-It securely stores and manages user passwords with encryption and supports multi-factor authentication (MFA).
+It securely stores and manages user passwords with encryption.

 ## Features